10DLC Campaign Form Help

 SMS Disclosures

-Your SMS disclosure should always have the following elements:
+Your SMS disclosure should always have the following elements in no particular order:

 • Reply STOP [as well as other keywords] to opt-out of future messaging.
 Reply HELP for more information.